irvinebroque/profile-startup/README.md

 - hit `d` to open chrome dev tools
 - start recording
 - then make a request to the local dev server

+To use this with your own Worker — just replace `worker-you-want-to-profile-startup-time-of` with your own Worker, and change `worker-you-should-run-in-dev` to point to the build. (see `src/index.js`)